deuxfleurs-org/garage/doc/book/src/intro.md

   - **Internet enabled**: made for multi-sites (eg. datacenters, offices, households, etc.) interconnected through regular Internet connections.

 We also noted that the pursuit of some other goals are detrimental to our initial goals.
-The following has been identified has **non-goals** (if these points matter to you, you should not use Garage):
+The following has been identified as **non-goals** (if these points matter to you, you should not use Garage):

   - **Extreme performances**: high performances constrain a lot the design and the infrastructure; we seek performances through minimalism only.
   - **Feature extensiveness**: complete implementation of the S3 API or any other API to make garage a drop-in replacement is not targeted as it could lead to decisions impacting our desirable properties.